 Chevrolet puts safety first, and we have the 5-star scores to prove it.
-An impressive seven 2014 models have received the highest possible Overall Vehicle Score for Safety from the National Highway Traffic Safety Administration† (NHTSA).
+An impressive eight 2014 models have received the highest possible Overall Vehicle Score for Safety from the National Highway Traffic Safety Administration† (NHTSA).
 That’s the most 2014 5-Star Overall Vehicle Scores of any automotive brand —more than Ford or Toyota.

 NHTSA has been testing vehicles for safety since 1978, and in 2011 added an Overall Vehicle Score, as well as revised their testing to be more stringent.
 The comprehensive NHTSA New Car Assessment Program (NCAP) puts vehicles through frontal, side-impact and side pole crash tests, as well as rollover evaluations.
 Each model is then given safety ratings from one to five stars.

 In testing 2014 vehicles, NHTSA gave its highest possible overall score to eight different Chevrolet models.
 Malibu, Sonic, Cruze, Volt, Impala, Traverse, Camaro Coupe and Silverado 1500 Crew Cab each received a 5-Star Overall Vehicle Score for Safety.